Hot Topics

 Collaboration for Plant Pathogen Strain Identification (CPPSI)

-The Collaboration for Plant Pathogen Strain Identification (CPPSI) is a U.S.-based initiative committed to standardizing the identification of plant pathogen strains.
-This is accomplished through distribution of validated host differentials and reference pathogen strains.
+The Collaboration for Plant Pathogen Strain Identification (CPPSI) is a U.S.-based initiative committed to standardizing the identification of plant pathogen strains or races and variety resistance determination.
+This is accomplished through distribution of validated host differentials and type isolates, also known as reference materials.

-An integral part of CPPSI’s mission is the dissemination of knowledge and information.
+An integral part of CPPSI’s mission is the dissemination of knowledge and resources.
 The CPPSI white papers, which detail the methodologies, findings, and insights, are readily accessible for public viewing.
-You can access them here (below) or at the CPPSI website.
+You can access them here (below) or alternatively at the CPPSI website.

 CPPSI WHITE PAPERS: